Jump to a section:

 1. Definition of Duplicate Content

-• Near Duplicates: This is content that is very similar but not an exact match.
+- Near Duplicates: This content is very similar but not an exact match.
 An example could be a product description with a few words changed here and there.

 2. How Search Engines View Duplicate Content